ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 </textvar>
 ```

 When groundwater is abstracted for usage, it typically could cause a local dip in the LZ values (~ water table) compared to neigbouring pixels.
-Therefore, a simple option to mimick groundwaterflow is added to LISFLOOD, which evens out the groundwaterlevels with neighbouring pixels.
+The option $groundwaterSmooth$ roughly mimicks groundwater flow as it evens out the groundwaterlevels with neighbouring pixels.
 This option can be switched on using:

 ```xml
 	<setoption choice="1" name="groundwaterSmooth"/>
 ```
+>**Note**.
+The use of the option $groundwaterSmooth$ is not consistent with a calibration approach based on top-down intercatchemnets, where parameters are optimized independently for each catchment when moving from upstream to downstream.
+When using this type of calibration approach, the option must be off.

 ### Non-Conventional sources: desalination